FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 [For Clinicians and the Care Team](#for-clinicians-and-the-care-team)
 [Research and Sources](#research-and-sources)
 ***
-**What should the reader open next?** Show every Module 1 page in its fixed reading order.
-The current page is plain text; the others are links.

 - [Module overview](README.md) — the shortest introduction and guide to the module.
 - [What “Functional” Means and How FND Can Appear](01-what-functional-means-and-how-fnd-can-appear.md) — terminology, symptom range, positive diagnosis, and the functional/structural distinction.